oliviawudi/IS477-WJ/StatusReport.md

 Building the pipeline of our final project in our introduction page  of our GitHub in terms of our research goal of understanding financial literacy and credit card usage behavior across the United States.
 I described the plan section of what we did so far.
 Additionally, I included the information about our datasets in the Collect / Acquire section and its details explained on the Google Colab file.

-For the data quality, I dive into SHED and CFPB datasets exploring each rows and features by Google Colab describing their information in details.
+For the data quality, I dive into SHED and CFPB datasets, exploring each rows and features by Google Colab describing their information in details.
 I have found the data quality of fitness for use:

 **SHED 2024**